siriuz/hdome_dev/Documentation/Design/proteinpilotv5_spreadsheet_specifications.md

 Data field identifier: **peptide_sequence"
 This field contains the sequence of the Protein or Peptide that was identified by ProteinPilot
+The field is not parsed in any way, and it is stored as a string in the `Peptide` class under the `sequence` attribute.

 ### Modifications
 > Deamidated(Q)@7

 Data field identifier: **ptms**
+This field denotes the modifications to the procedure made in the experiment.
+As with the `protein` and `names` field, this can have multiple elements delimited by ';'.
+Each one is stored as a separate instance of the `Ptm` class inside the `description` field.

 ### dMass
 > -0.0842337981